 The lack of access to quality health care is a pressing issue in Asia.
 We believe that people become positive contributors to society when barriers to improved health are removed.

 Advocating against deeply engrained societal errors, such as human trafficking, helps protect the rights of women, girls and vulnerable communities.
-We oppose human trafficking and work to stop it.
+We oppose human trafficking and work to prevent it.

 The Global Goals, an initiative of the UN that has set a series of ambitious targets to end extreme poverty and tackle climate change for everyone by 2030, are something that Asian Aid is focused on.
 There are 17 in total and through your support, our work is bringing 6 of these goals into submission.
 Read more about them below.

 Asian Aid’s programs in several Southern Asian countries seek to help end poverty.
 We offer educational opportunities to children to prepare them for a brighter future where they can realise their potential.
 Skills-based training programs, advocacy initiatives and confidence-building activities help build resilience in vulnerable communities.
 We also provide individuals with health and hygiene education and services that increase their ability to better contribute to their families, communities and society.

 Asian Aid’s Health Program seeks to ensure healthy lives and to promote wellbeing.
 We achieve this by providing access to quality and free health care and education to marginalised, disadvantaged and/or rural people groups in India, Indonesia, Nepal and Thailand.
 Improved access to health services, treatment and training have led to improved wellbeing, maternal health, reproductive health and basic hygiene amongst the people in these communities.